Develop#

 $ make pytest

 Sphinx configuration is written in docs/conf.py.
-See Sphinx configuration docs for the full list of configuration options.
+See the Sphinx configuration docs for the full list of configuration options.

 Build HTML documentation: